 If you connect the audio outputs of multiple plugins to the input of another plugin, the signals will be mixed automatically.
-To create custom blends, insert one of the Gain plugins in-between, then adjust their volume controls as desired.
-Gain plugins can also be used to create reverb sends, where signal is routed to a reverb (or other type of signal processing plugin) from multiple sources.
-Simply insert a Gain plugin between the output of each source and the reverb plugin; the volume of each provides independent control over how much signal is sent to the reverb.
+To create custom blends, insert one of the Audio Mixer/Router plugins and balance as desired.
+Audio Mixer/Router plugins can also be used to create reverb sends, where signal is routed to a reverb (or other type of signal processing plugin) from multiple sources.
+Simply insert an Audio Mixer/Router plugin and route the output of each source to its inputs and a pair of outputs to the reverb plugin.